 Think of middle school and sub-varsity games.
-The players themselves make so many mistakes the game is difficult to officiate.
+The players themselves make so many mistakes it makes officiating the games difficult.
 The idea of pinpointing officiating errors at the lower levels is neither feasible nor desirable.
 At the higher levels the issue becomes, what errors are important enough to note and what ones are not.

-Given the notion that Professional Sports and NCAA Division I officials who make prominent or critical mistakes during a season are put on probation or sometimes released, what level of penalty is appropriate for high school officiating.
+Given the notion that Professional Sports and NCAA Division I officials who make prominent or critical mistakes during a season are put on probation or sometimes released, what level of penalty is relative to high school officiating.
 High school officials are independent contractors, and as such are not employees of the GHSA.
 Furthermore, individuals wishing to register as a sport's officials cannot be barred from doing so, unless the individual has a prior conviction for a crime that may be viewed as a moral or ethical issue in the minds of the public.